 The only complaint is the sound of the trains that pass by on the far side of the

-rooms to muffle the noise for a good night's sleep.
+noise for a good night's sleep.

-Anglers discovered the Wind Mountain Resort years ago
+Anglers discovered Wind Mountain Resort years ago

 and make up much of the clientele.